q-nawwarah/nawwarah-bi-portfolio/projects/tableau_dashboard/README.md

 ## 📖 Business Storytelling (What → So What → Now What)

 **What**
-- Total Sales and Total Profit show steady growth over time
+- Total Sales show steady growth over time
 - Technology is the primary driver of revenue and profit
 - The West region consistently outperforms other regions